Charters and Caldicott: Radio appearances

 In mid-production on Rogue's Gallery, Radford died suddenly of a heart attack at age 55, leaving Wayne to complete the adventure on his own.

 Other portrayals

-The characters Charters and Caldicott made a re-appearance in the Hammer films' 1979 remake of The Lady Vanishes, with Arthur Lowe as Charters and Ian Carmichael as Caldicott.
+Hammer Films' 1979 version of The Lady Vanishes cast Arthur Lowe as Charters and Ian Carmichael as Caldicott.

-In 1985 they were the main characters in a BBC television series, Charters and Caldicott set in the modern day, with Michael Aldridge playing Caldicott and Robin Bailey as Charters.
+In 1985 a BBC television series, Charters and Caldicott, was set in the modern day and starred Robin Bailey as Charters and Michael Aldridge as Caldicott.

-In the BBC's 2013 telemovie of The Lady Vanishes, Charters and Caldicott do not appear.
-They were somewhat replaced by the elderly female duo, Evelyn and Rose Floodporter (Stephanie Cole and Gemma Jones).
+The BBC's 2013 telemovie of The Lady Vanishes was based on Ethel Lina White's novel The Wheel Spins rather than Hitchcock's film, so Charters and Caldicott were not included.